 FAQ: Large scale genomic tumor testing

-Frequently asked questions about large scale genomic tumor testing
+Frequently asked questions about large panel genomic tumor testing

-Q: What is large scale genomic tumor testing?
+Q: What is large panel genomic tumor testing?

-Q: For which patients is large scale genomic tumor testing appropriate?
+Q: For which patients is large panel genomic tumor testing appropriate?

-A: Currently, there are some clinical guidelines for using specific genetic variants to guide treatment, but none that guide decision-making about when large scale genomic tumor testing may be appropriate.
-Providers may choose to use it for patients with advanced cancers whose disease has progressed during standard treatments, or for those with particularly aggressive or metastatic disease, while others may use it with newly diagnosed patients to assess all treatment options.
+A: Currently, patients with metastatic or advanced cancer are recommended to undergo large panel biomarker testing if more than one biomarker-linked therapy is approved for the patient’s disease (ASCO 2022).
+Oncologists may choose to use it for patients with advanced cancers whose disease has progressed during standard treatments, or for those with particularly aggressive or metastatic disease, while others may use it with newly diagnosed patients to assess all treatment options.

 Q: What are the benefits?

-A: Large scale genomic tumor testing may identify opportunities to treat the patient with therapies targeted to specific genetic variants driving cancer growth.
+A: Large panel genomic tumor testing may identify opportunities to treat the patient with therapies targeted to specific genomic variants driving cancer growth.
 These targeted therapies may be FDA approved for the cancer type, approved for other cancer types, or are available through clinical trials.
 It may also provide diagnostic or prognostic information which could be used to inform treatment decisions.